 The question is about location scouting.
 I travel a lot for my photoshoots and mostly shoot on location.
 So, how do I pick one in the new city and how do I know where to go once I am there.

 The first thing to remember is, that I never work alone.
 When I come to the new city I work with the local team and the stylist or model or HMUA often has a great location in mind.
 If not, there is always the internet, I like to go on flickr, even though it rarely gives me something original.
 I also like to go to local FB groups and see what locations people discuss (even though it’s mostly more commercial, predictable spots).

 If I don’t have time to go and see my location before the shoot, I do so while the team style and touch up the model, also, if we shoot along some route, I like to go till the end of it and then shoot on the way back — like this I know I won’t spend all my time on early spots and ignore better ones that are located further.

 But all that is quite suboptimal and the best way to have a great shoot is to scout the location in advance.
 It can be done in many different ways, here are just some tips on how I do it (something different might work for you, just try and see):

-- First thing you need to remember when you scout — you are looking for backdrops for your fashion shot, not for stand-alone landscape masterpiece, so choose the spots where you can add the model without overloading the picture.
+- The first thing you need to remember when you scout — you are looking for backdrops for your fashion shot, not for a stand-alone landscape masterpiece, so choose the spots where you can add the model without overloading the picture.